4rc0s/gowalla-bak/README.md

 This is a very basic script to download spots you've visited in Gowalla.
-Since Gowalla hasn't released any data migration tools yet, I though I'd cobble something together beofre it's too late.
+Since Gowalla hasn't released any data migration tools yet, I though I'd cobble something together before it's too late.

 First, install the Github gem.
 Use the updated version from https://github.com/rud/gowalla or download a prebuilt gem directly from https://github.com/downloads/gtcaz/gowalla-bak/gowalla-0.5.8.gem